Classic autism: Alternative medicine

 Although many alternative therapies and interventions were used, few are supported by scientific studies.
 Treatment approaches have little empirical support in quality-of-life contexts, and many programs focus on success measures that lack predictive validity and real-world relevance.
 Some alternative treatments placed autistic individuals at risk.
 For example, in 2005, a five-year-old child with autism was killed by botched chelation therapy (which is not recommended for autism as risks outweigh any potential benefits).

 Epidemiology

 Globally, classic autism was understood to affect an estimated 24.8 million people as of 2015.
 After it was recognised as a distinct disorder, reports of autism cases substantially increased, which was largely attributable to changes in diagnostic practices, referral patterns, availability of services, age at diagnosis, and public awareness (particularly among women).

-Several other conditions were commonly seen in children with autism.
+Several other conditions were commonly seen in autistic children.
 They include: